julianwallism/CROTO/README.md

 # CROTO
-CROTO is a compiler written in
+CROTO is a compiler written in Java